dwyl/phase-three/douro.md

 Having a dedicated first aid center (adjoining the reception) at the entrance/exit of the property will be a high priority.

+All staff will be first-aid trained and we will have well-defined protocols for how to triage, log and escalate injuries.-

 ## Douro Cruises